jandrade/showcase/README.md

 #Showcase

-A Showcase Demo built with AngularJS, LESS and Gulp
+A Vehicle Showcase built with AngularJS, LESS and Gulp

 ##Table of Contents
 1. Instalation